techery/requirements/base-mobile.md

 * Experience in developing multi-threaded applications;
 * Experience in writing unit tests and building testable architecture;
 * Experience in using design patterns, SOLID, DDD and other architectural practices;
+* Modularization of app logic, strict separation of UI and business modules;
 * Experience in application performance optimization;
+* Experience in creating complex custom views and animations;
 * Network stack understanding;
-* Modularization of app logic, strict separation of UI and business modules;
 * Good English communication skills (reading, writing and speaking) are a must;
 * Experience with process frameworks (Scrum, Kanban)